-When a Lender Might Choose a Judicial Foreclosure
+When a Lender Might Pick a Judicial Foreclosure

-A lender who otherwise could go forward with a nonjudicial foreclosure under state law might opt to foreclose through the courts in any of the following situations.
+A lender that otherwise could go forward with a nonjudicial foreclosure under state law might opt to foreclose through the courts in any of the following situations.

 - The legal description isn't correct.
 If the mortgage or deed of trust contains an incorrect legal description for the home, the lender usually files a lawsuit so a court can ensure that the right property is being foreclosed.

 - Change in boundaries.
-If the property’s boundaries changed after the deed of trust or mortgage was recorded, again, the lender usually files a lawsuit so a court can clear up the matter.
+If the property's boundaries changed after the deed of trust or mortgage was recorded, again, the lender might file a lawsuit so a court can clear up the matter.

 - The lender filed a release or reconveyance by mistake.
-If the lender accidentally released or reconveyed the mortgage or deed of trust, even though the loan wasn’t paid off, it will have to foreclose through the courts.
-(Generally, a lender files a document called a “release” or “reconveyance” in the land records after the borrower pays off the loan to clear the lien off the official record.)
+If the lender accidentally released or reconveyed the mortgage or deed of trust—say, the loan wasn't actually paid off—it will have to foreclose through the courts.
+(Generally, a lender files a document called a "release" or "reconveyance" in the land records after the borrower pays off the loan to clear the lien off the official record.)

 - To get a deficiency judgment.
 In some states, like Washington, if the lender chooses a judicial foreclosure rather than a nonjudicial one, it can get a deficiency judgment against the borrower.
 (To get basic information about the most commonly-used foreclosure procedure in your state, whether state law allows a deficiency judgment, and other foreclosure information, see our Key Aspects of State Foreclosure Law: 50-State Chart.)